pkerspe/ESP-StepperMotor-Server/README.md

 lib_deps = ESP-StepperMotor-Server
 ```

-When using Arduino you need to install these libraries using the Library Manager.
+When using Arduino, you need to install these libraries using the Library Manager.

 If you use PlatformIO you can simply setup your project with the provided paltformio.ini file in this repository

 ## Setting up your ESP-StepperMotor-Server

-In order to get started you need the following elements:
+To get started you need the following elements:
 * An *ESP32* board of your choice (boards with USB-Serial Chips are recommended for the ease of programming them, other boards just work as well, yet you have to figure out how to flash the firmware yourself, since this process will not be covered in this manual)
 * A configured, Arduino compatible IDE ([Arduino](https://www.arduino.cc/en/Main/Software) or [PlatformIO](http://platformio.org))
 * A *stepper motor*